nqpz/mult3plus1/README.md

 ## symbolic

-Try running `stack run mult3plus1-symbolic N`, where N is a positive integer denoting search depth.
-This program will print the tree of what infinite subparts need to be proved in order to prove that an integer
-$N > 1$ will always get smaller when run through the calculation of the conjecture.
+This program calculates the tree of what infinite subparts need to be proved in order to prove that an integer $N > 1$ will always get smaller when run through the calculation of the conjecture.

+Try running `stack run mult3plus1-symbolic` with one of these arguments:

+  - `print N`: Print the tree.

+  - `percent N`: Print the percentage of successes.

+Where N is a positive integer denoting search depth.